Jorge Cruz earned a doctorate in Plant Physiology and studied the effect of environmental conditions on carbon metabolism in wheat and rice.

 Here is a summary of some of the most popular dandelion-killing methods.

 Conclusion: Green vs. Gray Parallel Universes.

-Historically—from the Old Continent to New Worlds, dandelions have been loved both for their utility and their beauty.
-Why some gardeners fight them today?
+Historically—from the Old Continent to New Worlds- dandelions have been loved for their utility and beauty.
+Why do some gardeners fight them today?
 Are you one?
 Think how many commercial flowers are not nearly as beautiful as dandelions.
 You only need to walk into a flower store and look without prejudice.
-A smooth, impeccable, green lawn, is appreciated by everyone.
+A smooth, impeccable, green lawn is appreciated by everyone.
 However, you can still have that for months.
 Dandelion sunny flowers and whiskery seeds last about 2 or 3 weeks in Spring, later a little tall lawn will keep the remaining plant in check and invisible.
-Let's give this little stubborn organism a chance to elevate our environment.
-And Us.
+Let's give this little stubborn organism a chance to elevate our environment and us.

 Jorge Cruz (author) from Canada on February 04, 2018:

 Mary Norton from Ontario, Canada on February 04, 2018: